mablab/rpostgisLT/cran-comments.md

      ‘rpostgis:::dbExistsTable’ ‘rpostgis:::dbTableNameFix’
      See the note in ?`:::` about the use of this operator.

-rpostgisLT is developed by the same people as rpostgis, and the unexported objects are not part of the rpostgis release yet
+* rpostgisLT is developed by the same people as rpostgis, and the unexported objects are not part of the rpostgis release yet

+* the maintainer of the package changed to Balázs Dukai

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.